 IV.
 Types of Reasonable Accommodations Provided

 F. Other Accommodations - The list above represents the typical types of academic accommodations that are available to students at NNU.
 The reasonable accommodations that are not listed above are addressed on an individualized basis.
-NNU cannot provide attendants, individually prescribed devises, readers for personal use or study, or other devices or servers of a personal nature.
+NNU cannot provide attendants, individually prescribed devices, readers for personal use or study, or other devices or servers of a personal nature.

 V. Self-Advocacy and Accessing Services